songx23/WFH_Suite/shoutout_prompter/README.md

 ![design-img](slack.png)

 *Note: the free quotas mentioned above are applied to per billing account.
 For MantelGroup, we might already have other projects that use free quotas.
-Therefore, running this slackbot might cause a small cost (at most a cup of coffee per month)*
+Therefore, running this slackbot might bear a small cost (at most a cup of coffee per month)*

 ## Function

-The serverless function is the core component that delivers the message to our colleagues.
+The serverless function is the core component that delivers messages to our colleagues.
 It needs to execute the following steps:

 1. Fetch the full list of users in MantelGroup slack
 2. Pick up y% of the users randomly from the list
 3. Send the preconfigured message to those picked users

 Sounds pretty simple, right?
-Let's look into some details.
+Let's dive into the details.

 ### Slack API: Authentication